electron0zero/failure-modes/pages/learn.md

 on Kubernetes environments.

 ### [Debugging stories - Dan Luu](https://github.com/danluu/debugging-stories)
-Collection of links to various debugging stories.
+A collection of links to various debugging stories.

 ### [A List of Post-mortems! - Dan Luu](https://github.com/danluu/post-mortems)
 A collection of postmortems.